 - Nutrients to get less of: Saturated Fat, Sodium, and Added Sugars.

-Saturated fat, sodium, and added sugars are nutrients listed on the label that may be associated with adverse health effects – and Americans generally consume too much of them, according to the recommended limits for these nutrients.
+Saturated fat, sodium, and added sugars are nutrients listed on the label that may be associated with adverse health effects – and Americans generally consume too much of them.
 They are identified as nutrients to get less of.
 Eating too much saturated fat and sodium, for example, is associated with an increased risk of developing some health conditions, like cardiovascular disease and high blood pressure.
 Consuming too much added sugars can make it hard to meet important nutrient needs while staying within calorie limits.

 What are Added Sugars and How are they Different from Total Sugars?